Introducing Bosnia And Herzegovina

 Sarajevo © Michal Huniewicz

-Bosnia and Herzegovina is a small, heart-shaped country in southeastern Europe steeped in history, with everything from Roman annexation and Slav invasion to around 500 years of Ottoman rule playing a major role in its past.
-More recently, in the 1990s Bosnia and Herzegovina gained independence from socialist Yugoslavia in a violent upheaval that the country has now emerged from.
-Its tumultuous background has furnished Bosnia and Herzegovina with a culturally diverse and surprisingly hospitable people.
+Bosnia and Herzegovina is a small, heart-shaped country in southeastern Europe, with a history that covers everything from Roman annexation and Slav invasion to around 500 years of Ottoman rule.
+It gained independence from socialist Yugoslavia in the 1990s and is, today, a culturally diverse country of refreshingly hospitable people.

 Become our Bosnia And Herzegovina Travel Expert